streamshub/console/README.md

 cat examples/kafka/*.yaml | envsubst | kubectl apply -n ${NAMESPACE} -f -
 ```
 ##### Kafka Authorization
-In order to allow the necessary access for the console to function, a minimum level of authorization must be configured for the principal in use for each Kafka cluster connection.
-While the definition of the permissions may vary depending on the authorization framework in use (e.g. ACLs, Keycloak Authorization, OPA, or custom) the minimum required in terms of ACL types are:
+To ensure the console has the necessary access to function, a minimum level of authorization must be configured for the principal used in each Kafka cluster connection.
+The specific permissions may vary based on the authorization framework in use, such as ACLs, Keycloak authorization, OPA, or a custom solution.
+However, the minimum ACL types required are as follows:
 1. `DESCRIBE`, `DESCRIBE_CONFIGS` for the `CLUSTER` resource
 2. `READ`, `DESCRIBE`, `DESCRIBE_CONFIGS` for all `TOPIC` resources
 3. `READ`, `DESCRIBE` for all `GROUP` resources